Kondeo/nudge-webapp/README.md

 Tile areas can become tiles themselves as a sort of layered effect on devices where screen isnt large enough to display full tile area effectively.
 Featured/Near you.
 Nudge-O-Meter displays party insanity level based on parties you have attended, and based on features party hosts specify.
+Possible dimming of tiles around the tile that is being hovered on?
+Creating a nice layered effect.
+  -Blurring of tiles?
+  -Maybe only add the effect once clicked
+Definitely some form of filter for finding things near you that uses larger tile to display toggles single tiles + double tiles
+  -not sure how to display information in a simple manner to fit tile theme